zzArchive-if-03-01-A-fall-2017/reading-assignment-2-gspanturu/ReadingAssignment.md

    - CSS - The :first-child Pseudo-class

 ## Required Tasks
-Read the materials presented above.
+- Read the materials presented above.
+- Extend your cheat sheet as you go along the material.

 We will do a quiz during one of the next lessons where you can prove that you read the given texts carefully.

 ## Extra Credits
 Give brief answers to the questions given in the file [SampleQuestions.md](SampleQuestions.md).
 When you make a pull request you will get feedback on your proposed answers and some extra points on the first quiz.